tuule/atp-rankings-stats/README.md

 To view interactive content or to modify elements within the notebook, you must first clone or download the repository then run the notebook.

-To run a Jupyter Notebook in a command line type in 'jupiter notebook'.
+To run a Jupyter Notebook in a command line type in 'jupyter notebook'.
 It is going to print out a bunch of logging information, but it will also open up a browser into the Jupyter Notebook.
 And although it opens up in a web browser, it is not really working across the internet.
 It is a program that is running on your computer that just happens to be rendered through a web browser.

 If you have Python 3 installed then run: